Skip to main content

 Afterward, the sanitation process will take place.
 This process includes applying antimicrobial agents to all areas, including other areas than the flooring, and using HEPA filters to ensure the safety of your home.

 To ensure their safety, the technicians will wear personal protective equipment (PPE) such as N95 masks, gloves, rubber boots or shoe covers, and disposable coverall suits.
-Depending on the case, other specialized protection equipment can be required, further adding to the project's final cost.
+Depending on the case, other specialized protection equipment may be required, further increasing the project's final cost.

 5. How much does the inspection alone cost?